Field Manual · DAM

 Executive Summary

 This guide is a step-by-step, vendor-neutral playbook on Managing Change with a New DAM — TdR Guide.
 It explains the purpose, key concepts, and the practical workflow a team should follow to implement or improve this capability in a DAM and content-ops environment.
 Learn how to manage change during a DAM rollout with effective communication, training, and governance strategies to ensure lasting adoption.
 Implementing a new Digital Asset Management (DAM) system isn’t just a technology project—it’s a change management journey.
 A DAM impacts how teams store, share, and collaborate on digital content.
 Without careful planning and communication, even the best system can face resistance or underuse.
 This guide explains how to manage the human side of DAM adoption.
-You’ll learn how to prepare your organisation, engage stakeholders, train users, and sustain long-term adoption—turning initial uncertainty into confidence and momentum.
+You’ll learn how to prepare your organization, engage stakeholders, train users, and sustain long-term adoption—turning initial uncertainty into confidence and momentum.
 It includes actionable steps, examples, and best-practice guardrails, plus common pitfalls and measurement ideas so readers can apply the guidance and verify impact.

 Introduction